Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Simulation study

 \section{Simulation study}

 We study the properties of the proposed methodology in a simulation study.
-To investigate a comprehensive range of prior-data conflict situations we assume the following simulation setup, for given prior mean for the control arm $\mu_C$,

-where $c$ is the control arm conflict, and $\delta$ the treatment effect.
-We assume a balanced design with $n_C=n_T=n=20$ or $n_C=n_T=n=100$, to evaluate a low sample size and large sample size situation.
-Focusing here for simplicity on Normal outcomes, we assume $\mu_C=0$, $c \in [-2,2]$, $\delta=\{0,1\}$ for $n=20$, or $\delta=\{0,0.4\}$ for $n=100$, to evaluate TIE rate and power, respectively.
-Moreover, we take known $\sigma^2=1$, $n_{0C}=n_C/2$, i.e., we assume a control prior informativeness equivalent to that obtained by half of the current sample size.
-We compare in this situation test error rates of the BD, the FD, the CDC, the CDD, the RMD-Unit where the prior for the control arm is chosen as the mixture $0.7 N(\mu_{C},\sigma_{C})+ 0.3 N(\mu_{C},\sigma)$, and the EBPowD.
+We assume the following simulation setup, for given prior mean for the control arm $\mu_C$, $\theta_C = \mu_C + c$ and $\theta_T = \theta_C + \delta$, where $c$ is the control arm conflict, and $\delta$ the treatment effect.
+We assume $n_C=n_T=20$ or $n_C=n_T=100$, to evaluate a low sample size and large sample size situation.
+We assume a flat prior for $\theta_T$, while we consider prior informativeness for $\theta_C$ equivalent to that obtained by $n_C/2$ samples.
+The treatment effect $\delta$ under the alternative hypothesis is specified in order to achieve approximately 80\% power under the FD.
 We set $\alpha^{UP}=0.075$ and $\alpha^{LOW}=0.01$ for the CDs, as exemplary values.
 We take $p=4$ and $t=4$ for the CDD.
-All results are obtained based on $2*10^5$ Monte Carlo samples.
+Additional perameter values, and balanced and unbalanced scenarios are investigated in Web Appendix \ref{sec:addsimnormal}.
+We assume $\mu_C=0$, $c \in [-2,2]$, and known $\sigma^2=1$.
+We compare in this situation test error rates of the BD, the FD, the CDC, the CDD, the RMD-Unit where the prior for the control arm is chosen as the mixture $0.7 N(\mu_{C},\sigma_{C})+ 0.3 N(\mu_{C},\sigma)$, and the EBPowD.
+Results are based on $2*10^5$ Monte Carlo samples.
+An analogous simulation study for Binomial outcomes is reported in Web Appendix \ref{sec:addsimbinomial}.

-\subsection{Frequentist TIE rate and power}
+\paragraph{Frequentist TIE rate and power}